Bluebonnet Horse Expo

 Michael Battenfield – Battenfield Horsemanship

 Trainer Michael Battenfield is a certified Natural Horsemanship trainer, certified through England’s Versatile Horsemanship.
 Michael firmly believes that first impressions are everything and does his very best to ensure that every horse he starts gets just that.
 He also specializes in restarting problem horses, biters, kickers, buckers, runaways, you name it.
 He uses techniques that speak the horses language, bridging the language barrier between horse and man.
 Michael also works with the horses owner teaching him or her the language of the horse ensuring a lasting partnership.
-Michael trains a variety of horses at Battenfield Horsemanship in Goldthwaite, Texas.
-Don’t miss Michael’s clinics at the Expo – “Horse Psychology” and “Keeping your Partner a Partner away from Home.”
+Michael trains a variety of horses at Battenfield Horsemanship in Gorman, Texas.
+Don’t miss Michael’s clinics at the Expo – “Establishing Trust with a New Partner”.

 To learn more about Michael: